andrewpblee/checkout-dot-com/README.md

 ```

 - We would then need to add a snapshot operator within our dag, upstream of dbt run.
-- This approach could turn out to be more efficient and viable than my current solution, so is definitely worth considering movign forward.
+- This approach could turn out to be more efficient and viable than my current solution, so is definitely worth considering moving forward.
 (I've left my current solution due to time restraints)

 ### Pageviews